-3 credits GE category: Diversity and Inclusion, Global/International/Historical Awareness.
-Humanities Offered every fall and spring semester Prerequisite: ENG 091 with a grade of to enrich and progress the student's enjoyment and understanding of music.
+World of Music is a course designed to enrich and progress the student's enjoyment and understanding of music.
 During this course, students will be exposed to different musical styles, genres, musical eras, music history, world music, and basic musical components.
-Students will also have the opportunity to attend performances, listen to musical masterpieces from recorded live concerts, and discuss their educated feelings as trained listeners.
+Students will also have the opportunity to attend performances, listen to musical masterpieces from recorded live concerts. and discuss their educated feelings as trained listeners.